 Once I discovered this solution, so many of my worries and frustrations melted away.
 No longer did I worry about whether my kids will get into public or private grade school.
 I also stopped worrying about them getting into college or finding a good job.

-Helping Our Children Grow
+Stop Worrying And Helping Our Children Grow

 Ever since publishing, The Fear Of Screwing Up Our Kids As FIRE Parents, I’ve been brainstorming how we can give our kids everything without giving them everything.